metapolator/metapolator/user-scenarios.md

 User scenarios show essential use, in logical, worthwhile and valuable steps from users’ point of view.
 There is no need for completeness, just a compact set of scenarios that lead through most of the ‘field’ of use.
 Some of these scenarios have been tuned the ‘Metapolator’ way.
-Certain steps that are needed today—because font tools are broken—have been omitted (fix the tools, not users’ activity).
+Certain steps that are needed today — because font tools are broken — have been omitted, because we fix the tools, not users’ activity.

 ## scenario 1

 _Easy beginnings: make subtle changes to an existing font to adapt it to domain of use._

 1. Open the font that needs adapting